jlnmrchnd/Milestone1/README.md

 # USER OBJECTIVES:
 Appealing images of pets at their best
-Relevant information on pet ownership, grouped by animal type
+Relevant information on pet ownership, grouped by animal type (to be improved in future editions)
 Simple navigation by characteristic of choice (to be improved in future editions using JavaScript)
 Form allowing users to join the mailing list, ask a question, or upload an image of their pet to the gallery page FAQ section for quick reference